scientist-softserv/harvard-curiosity/README.md

 dev: http://localhost:3000

-### First time spin up
+## Local Development Environment Setup Instructions

-1. Clone the project
+### 1. Clone the project

 ```bash
 git clone git@github.com:harvard-lts/CURIOSity.git
 ```

-2. Create the .env from env-example.
-Do NOT commit the .env file
+### 2: Create app environment variables

+##### Create config file for environment variables
+- Make a copy of the config example file `./env-example`
+- Rename the file to `.env`
+- Replace placeholder values as necessary

+*Note: The config file .env is specifically excluded in .gitignore and .dockerignore, since it contains credentials it should NOT ever be committed to any repository.*

-3. Enable full containerization overrides
+### 3. Enable full containerization overrides

 ```bash
 cp docker-compose.override.example.yml docker-compose.override.yml
 ```

-4. Build the Docker image(s)
+### 4. Build the Docker image(s)

 `docker-compose build`

-5. Build the Docker image(s) and bring up the stack
+### 5. Build the Docker image(s) and bring up the stack

 `docker-compose up -d --build --force-recreate`